MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM

 \section{Conclusion}

-In this paper, we identify the outlier migration phenomenon in conventional PTQ methods, which limits generalization across precisions.
-Motivated by this, we propose \texttt{MoBiQuant}, an elastic quantization framework that integrates \texttt{MoBiSlice} for fine-grained precision selection and \texttt{MoBiRoute} for token-adaptive routing.
-Extensive experiments demonstrate its strong elasticity and practical inference speedups.
+In this paper, we identify the ``\textit{outlier migration}'' in conventional PTQ methods, which limits generalization of calibration across precisions.
+To address it, we proposed \texttt{MoBiQuant}, a quantization framework that integrates \texttt{MoBiSlice} for fine-grained precision selection and \texttt{MoBiRoute} for token-adaptive routing.
+Extensive experiments demonstrate its effectiveness and practicality.